onestepcreative/Tably/README.md

 ```
 ## Sample HTML Markup

-Use the configuration script *above* to help better understand the relationship between the TabIt Plugin and the HTML Markup provide below.
-The above config settings are the defaults setup in the TabIt Plugin.
-The HTML markup below assumes the default settings in the TabIt Plugin.
+Use the configuration script *above* to help better understand the relationship between the Tably Plugin and the HTML Markup provide below.
+The above config settings are the defaults setup in the Tably Plugin.
+The HTML markup below assumes the default settings in the Tably Plugin.

 **Note: There should be me as many tabContent's as there are tabs, to create even tab:content relationship**